daidodo/format-imports-vscode/README.md

 } from 'c';   // Wrapped as there are more than 2 names
 ```

-### `maxDefaultAndBindingNamesPerLine`
+## `maxDefaultAndBindingNamesPerLine`

-For a statement importing _default_ and _binding names_, this value determines how many names are allowed before wrapping.
+For a declaration importing _default_ and _binding names_, this value determines how many names are allowed before wrapping.

 For example, if you set: